kaalkrit/kaalkrit.github.io/README.md

 # kaalkrit.github.io
 This personal website of Roshan Raj.
-He is a Student of Physics-Math.
+He is a Student of Physics and have deep interest in Indian Philosophy, culture and history.